anentropic/chuckd/README.md

 # chuckd

-> A JSON Schema evolutions validator.
+> Schema evolution validation tool.

 ![chuckd thug life](https://user-images.githubusercontent.com/147840/115955507-c4736280-a4ee-11eb-8638-8ac09e3b42f3.gif)

-Borrowed from [Confluent Schema Registry](https://github.com/confluentinc/schema-registry) and re-wrapped as a cli tool, so it could easily be extended to support Avro and Protobuf formats too.
+Borrowed from [Confluent Schema Registry](https://github.com/confluentinc/schema-registry) and re-wrapped as a cli util.
+BYO schema registry, this just validates schema evolutions.
+At the moment only JSON Schema is implemented, but the Confluent registry supports Avro and Protobuf too, so they can be easily added.

 Developed and tested against JDK 11 via Gradle.